-Since its formation 35 years ago, North West has embraced an organization wide and market competitive pay-for-performance compensation philosophy linked to the delivery of superior total returns to its Shareholders through a focus on both earnings growth and annual cash dividend yield.
-North West's total compensation objective for executives is to provide target pay that is competitive with the median of the market and which will deliver actual pay in the upper quartile of the market when sustainable upper quartile performance is achieved.
+North West embraces an organization wide market competitive pay-for-performance compensation philosophy linked to the delivery of superior total returns to its Shareholders through a focus on both earnings growth and annual cash dividend yield.
+North West's total compensation objective for executives is to provide target pay that is competitive with the market median and which will deliver actual pay in the upper quartile of the market when sustainable upper quartile performance is achieved.
 A significant portion of each executive's compensation is also "at risk" in order to motivate executives and align their interests with the creation of long-term Shareholder value.